 Kramer, who just finished a new book, “GameChanger Investing,” and launched the IPO Edge trading service on Dec.
 10, predicted that the share price of Parsons would “take off” during the 2020s.
 In the meantime, the company’s share price has advanced above $40 per share from its IPO price of $27 in only seven months.
 Under the right conditions, Parsons easily can top $50, continued Kramer, who also leads the Turbo Trader, High Octane Trader and Inner Circle advisory services.

-Parsons purchased OGSystems, a consulting firm that focuses on geospatial intelligence, big data analytics and threat mitigation mainly for government agencies, in January 2019 to mark the company’s third acquisition in the defense sector in just 14 months.
+Parsons completed its third acquisition in the defense sector in just 14 months during January 2019 when it purchased OGSystems, a consulting firm that focuses on geospatial intelligence, big data analytics and threat mitigation mainly for government agencies.

 “Defending against attacks on space capabilities is moving to the front burner at the Department of Defense,” said Bob Carlson, who leads the Retirement Watch advisory service.
 “Spending has increased and is likely to increase more in the coming years.”

-Most of the contracts to protect America’s space-based assets are going to companies that already are leading players in defense contracts in general and space technology in particular, Carlson said.
+Most of the contracts to protect America’s space-based assets are going to companies that already are leading players in defense, but offer specialties in space technology, Carlson said.
 The government spending at this point does not make a “big difference” in the revenues of any of the large defense contractors but they are likely to grow in the years ahead, he added.

 “I’ve previously recommended the combined firm,” Carlson said.
 “It will grow at a solid rate and is selling at a discount because of concerns about how long it might take for the firms to merge successfully.”